 This course examines the various approaches to reproduction used by plants and animals.
-Topics include asexual and sexual reproduction, modes of sex determination, mating strategies, male selection and parental care.
-Students will be need to be biology majors or minors having completed at least 12 hours of biology including BIOL 1360/1160.
-Permission of the instructor is required.
+Topics include asexual and sexual reproduction, modes of sex determination, mating strategies, selection and parental care.
+Students must be biology majors or minors having completed BIOL 3310.